Marquette University Student Media: Events

+Marquette Radio's Spring Concert takes place in April or May each year and features the winner of Radio Roulette as an opener as well as a larger headliner.
+Past headliners for Spring Concert include Twenty One Pilots, Machine Gun Kelly, Knox Fortune, The Districts, and Ric Wilson.

 Marquette University Television

 Marquette University Television (MUTV) is a student television station at the Diederich College of Communication at Marquette University.
 The students produce shows every Monday and Wednesday nights for the entertainment, news, and sports departments.
 Marquette Radio also produces a live music show every week.
 Packages and broadcasts are retransmitted over the channel as well as available on YouTube.

 About

 Marquette University Television was chartered by Marquette University in 1976 and is a registered student organization within the university.
 MUTV was formed through the work of Bob Turner, former head of the Instructional Media Center, students Steve Olson and George Wensel, and other students and Marquette faculty and staff.
 Kenneth Shuler, a former engineer, helped make MUTV possible by running the campus cable system.
 Many of the original engineers died in a plane crash in the 1970s that nearly crippled the program's success.
 George Wensel, who later went on to be a major force in sports telecasts and has a Sports Emmy Award named in his honor, died in a drowning accident in 1995.
 The college keeps the memories of Ken, Bob, and George alive through annual scholarships awarded to creative and innovative broadcasting students.

 Since 2014, MUTV has been a part of the Marquette Wire, Marquette's student media organization, along with the Marquette Tribune (newspaper), MUR (radio), and Marquette Journal (magazine).

 In 2017 a renovation of the second floor of Johnston Hall began and was completed in 2018.
 The new facilities include student media executive office spaces, a newsroom overlooking Wisconsin Avenue, a control room, television studio space, a virtual studio space, updated video switcher and other broadcast equipment, and an on-air MUR radio and podcasting studio.
 These facilities will be used by student media, but they are also available to the entire College of Communication.